 Sustainable Development Committee Structure

-To implement sustainable development initiatives and promote advancements in corporate governance, the environment, and society (including people and human rights), Wafer Works has established a Sustainable Development Committee.This committee, which was formed in accordance with the "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" set by the Taipei Exchange, serves as the primary unit responsible for driving sustainable development within the Company.
-Its main objective is to achieve sustainable development and practices that enhance corporate governance, environmental protection, and social responsibility.
+In order to implement sustainability initiatives and promote progress in corporate governance, the economy, the environment, and society, Wafer Works Corporation has established a Sustainability Development Committee in accordance with the "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" issued by the Taipei Exchange.
+This committee serves as the primary responsible unit for promoting sustainability efforts within the Company, aiming to drive sustainable development and practice across governance, economic, environmental, and social dimensions.

-To actualize corporate governance, foster sustainable environmental development, and uphold social justice, Wafer Works’ Sustainable Dev elopment Committee engages in discussions concerning corporate governance, environmental, and social (including people and human rights) issues relevant to operational activities, internal and external advocacy messages.
+To actualize corporate governance, foster sustainable environmental development, and uphold social justice, Wafer Works' Sustainable Development Committee engages in discussions concerning corporate governance, the economy, the environment, and society issues relevant to operational activities, internal and external advocacy messages.
 It sets sustainable development management plan goals in accordance with legal requirements, stakeholder expectations, etc., and initiates responsibility assignment and action plans.
-Through annual committee meetings, it examines the performance of sustainable development management plan goals in areas such as corporate governance, the environment, and society (including people and human rights).The managing representative regularly reports sustainable development strategies, management plan goals, and executive performance to the Board of Directors and discloses them in the sustainability report.
+Through annual committee meetings, it examines the performance of sustainable development management plan goals in areas such as corporate governance, the environment, and society (including people and human rights).
+The managing representative regularly reports sustainable development strategies, management plan goals, and executive performance to the Board of Directors and discloses them in the sustainability report.

-The Managing Representative of Wafer Works’ Sustainable Dev elopment Committee is held by the President, responsible for driving sustainable policies and supervising overall sustainable development affairs.
-Annually, they report sustainable planning and performance to the Board of Directors, reg ularly reviewing external trends and emerging issues to transparently address efforts in sustainable development, thereby creating greater value for all stakeholders.
+The Managing Representative of Wafer Works' Sustainable Development Committee is held by the President, responsible for driving sustainable policies and supervising overall sustainable development affairs.
+Annually, they report sustainable planning and performance to the Board of Directors, regularly reviewing external trends and emerging issues to transparently address efforts in sustainable development, thereby creating greater value for all stakeholders.

 Sustainability Policy